tgenman/STEM_vault/notes/math/optimization/Cone set.md

 TARGET DECK: math::optimization
 START
 math_complex
-TITLE: Cone set (Geometric definition)
+FRONT: Cone set (Geometric definition)
-DESCRIPTION:
+BACK:
 is the set $\mathcal{C}$
 if for any $x \in \mathcal{C}$ and any $\lambda \geq 0$, the ray starting at the origin and passing through $x$ lies entirely in $\mathcal{C}$, i.e.
 $\forall x \in \mathcal{C}, \forall \lambda \geq 0: \lambda x \in \mathcal{C}$.